 Among the CIAM employees, there are scientists superwising world-class scientific research schools in the fields of physical and technical issues of the power industry, hypersonic technology, boundary layer theory, turbulence, combustion and heat conductivity, conductive gas flow, gas dynamics of impeller machines, dynamics and strength, engine theory, high-level mathematical modeling, high-energy fuels, aircraft chemmotology, and other disciplines.

-Central Institute of Aviation Motors activity directions
+Directions of activities of the Central Institute of Aviation Motors

 Fundamental research in gas dynamics, mechanical strength, heat exchange, combustion and acoustics.